hellbelly/BS-Snper/README.txt

 1. Introduction
-The purpose of this program is to call SNP using bisulfite sequencing data.

-2. Install
-Download BS-Snper from https://github.com/hellbelly/BS-Snper.
-After extracting the downloaded package, execute the command ./BS-Snper.sh.
-Make sure the executable file rrbsSnp is generated.

-3. Run
-You can run BS-Snper in Linux or MAC OS.
-To run the program, use the command like: perl BS-Snper.pl --interval hg19.len --fa hg19.fa --input merge.sort.bam --output SNP.candidate --methoutput Meth.out --minhetfreq 0.1 --minhomfreq 0.85 --minquali 15 --mincover 10 --maxcover 1000 --minread2 2 --errorate 0.02 --mapvalue 20 >SNP.out2 2>SNP.log

-The meanings of the arguments are as follows.
-	interval: A two-column file storing the length of reference sequence in the 2nd column (sequence name in the 1st column)
-	fa: Fasta format of reference sequence
-	input: Input bam file
-	output: Preliminary SNP output
-	methoutput: Methy output
-	minhetfreq: The minimal frequency of heterozygous SNPs
-	minhomfreq: The minimal frequency of homozygous SNPs
-	minquali: The minimal sequencing quality of SNPs
-	mincover: The minimal number of covered reads
-	minread2: The minimal number of supporting reads
-	errorate: The minimal frequency of SNPs
-	mapvalue: The minimal threshold of mapping quality (Phred-scaled)

-PS:
-All the chromosome names of the reference sequence file (eg. hg19.fa) must be specified in the interval file (eg. hg19.len) with correct length.
+BS-SNPer is an ultrafast and memory-efficient package, a program for BS-Seq variation detection from alignments in standard BAM/SAM format using approximate Bayesian modeling.

+2. System requirement
+BS-SNPer works on Unix (Linux, Ubuntu, Mac OS, etc) based systems.

+Hardware requirements
+	One computing node equipped with at least 10 GB Memory Software requirements
+	GCC 4.6.0 or higher
+	Perl 5.16.3 or higher
+	zlib 1.2.8 or higher

+3. Getting started

+Installing
+Download BS-SNPer from https://github.com/hellbelly/BS-Snper by clicking the button “Download ZIP”.
+Run the commands below.
+	1.	unzip BS-Snper-master.zip
+	2.	cd BS-Snper-master
+	3.	sh BS-Snper.sh
+Make sure the executable files rrbsSnp and chrLenExtract are generated.

+Usage
+You can run BS-SNPer in Linux or MAC OS, using the command like: perl BS-Snper.pl --fa hg19.fa --input sort.bam --output SNP.candidate --methoutput Meth.out --minhetfreq 0.1 --minhomfreq 0.85 --minquali 15 --mincover 10 --maxcover 1000 --minread2 2 --errorate 0.02 --mapvalue 20 >SNP.out 2>SNP.log

+Options
+	--fa: Reference genome file in fasta format
+	--input: Input bam file
+	--output: Temporary file storing SNP candidates
+	--methoutput: CpG methylation information
+	--minhetfreq: Threshold of frequency for calling heterozygous SNP
+	--minhomfreq: Threshold of frequency for calling homozygous SNP
+	--minquali: Threshold of base quality
+	--mincover: Threshold of minimum depth of covered reads
+	--maxcover: Threshold of maximum depth of covered reads
+	--minread2: Minimum mutation reads number
+	--errorate: Minimum mutation rate
+	--mapvalue: Minimum read mapping value
+	SNP.out: Final SNP result file
+	SNP.log: Log file

+4. Input file
+Any alignments in standard sorted BAM/SAM format (see https://samtools.github.io/hts-specs/SAMv1.pdf for detailed information).
+A bam file for evaluation is available at ftp://public.genomics.org.cn/BGI/BS-SNPer/example/

+5. Output files
+The output files include an SNP output file and a methylation output file.
+The SNP output file has a tab-separated format with first 7 fields similar to VCF format (https://samtools.github.io/hts-specs/VCFv4.2.pdf):
+	1. CHROM: Chromosome.
+	2. POS: Coordinate.
+	3. ID: This field is currently not functional.
+When necessary, users could get the information from database like dbSNP.
+	4. Ref: Reference base(s).
+Each base must be one of A,C,G,T.
+	5. ALT: Alternate base(s).
+	6. QUAL: Phred-scaled quality score.
+	7. FILTER: Filter status.
+PASS if this position has passed all filters, i.e. a call is made at this position.
+	8. GENOTYPE: Genotype of this position.
+	9. FREQUENCY: Allele frequency.
+	10. Number_of_watson: The number of A,T,C,G in Watson strand.
+	11. Number_of_crick: The number of A,T,C,G in Crick strand.
+	12. Mean_Quality_of_Watson: Mean base quality of A,T,C,G in Watson strand.
+	13. Mean_Quality_of_Crick: Mean base quality of A,T,C,G in Crick strand.

+The methylation output file has a tab-separated format same as MethylExtract (http://bioinfo2.ugr.es/MethylExtract/downloads/ManualMethylExtract.pdf):
+	1. CHROM: Chromosome.
+	2. POS: Sequence context most 5’ position on the Watson strand (1-based).
+	3. CONTEXT: Sequence contexts with the SNVs annotated using the IUPAC nucleotide ambiguity code (referred to the Watson strand).
+	4. Watson METH: The number of methyl-cytosines (referred to the Watson strand).
+	5. Watson COVERAGE: The number of reads covering the cytosine in this sequence context (referred to the Watson strand).
+	6. Watson QUAL: Average PHRED score for the reads covering the cytosine (referred to the Watson strand).
+	7. Crick METH: The number of methyl-cytosines (referred to the Watson strand).
+	8. Crick COVERAGE: The number of reads covering the guanine in this context (referred to the Watson strand).
+	9. Crick QUAL: Average PHRED score for the reads covering the guanine (referred to the Watson strand).

+6. Contact information
+If you have any problem please do not hesitate to contact gaoshengjie@genomics.org.cn .